Menu:

 The Mountain Community Has Discovered Auchmar

 The home of Isaac Buchanan has been discovered by the people of Hamilton Mountain.
 Whenever the property is opened for public visits the response is phenomenal.
 There is widespread support for the idea that Auchmar deserves to be restored and made available to the public or retained for public use.
 The people have caught the vision of Auchmar as the Dundurn Castle of the Mountain.
-Over the years there have been several initiatives to get an Auchmar restoration project underway but each time things get bogged down in the quagmire of Hamilton's municipal bureaucracy.
+Over the years there have been several initiatives to get an Auchmar restoration project underway but each time things get bogged down.
+There are, however, still plans in progress and it is hoped that good things will yet be achieved.
 Admittedly, this is neither a simple nor an inexpensive project.
-However, once again it appears that public enthusiasm for a worthy project has exceeded the vision of those who could make it happen.
-A few months ago it seemed as though Auchmar was back on the city's agenda.
-The shrubbery on the Fennell Avenue side of the main building was removed, in keeping with the plan to restore the grounds of Auchmar to their original appearance.
-People who had been unfamiliar with the historical significance of the property were enthused to view this building with such character in their midst.
-But now the restoration Project signs are down and it appears that perhaps the expected funding for the next stage of the project will either be delayed or diverted.
-We have in our midst a heritage gem that could be a visible cultural monument to where we have come from and what we aspire to be.
-Hopefully an observant public will challenge those with the authority to take action to see the worth of what they have been overlooking.
+However, there is substantial support in our community to see the heritage that Auchmar represents preserved.

 Auchmar on You Tube